storacha/guppy/README.md

 # guppy

-A w3up client in golang. ⚠️ Heavily WIP.
+A Storacha client in golang. ⚠️ Heavily WIP.

 ## Install